“William T. Vollmann is a monster, a monster of talent, ambition and accomplishment.”

 Running with the Afghan guerrilla muhajadin against Soviet invaders, smoking crack with street prostitutes, nearly freezing to death while alone for two weeks in the North Pole, losing two friends while escaping gunfire in a Bosnian war zone—Vollmann has done it all “with a disregard for personal danger that would shame Hunter S. Thompson, or Jack London, or Errol Flynn,” wrote Madison Smartt Bell in The New York Times Magazine.
 Though he denies any actual death wish, there is little Vollmann won’t try in the pursuit of authenticity.

-It would be enough—as it has for many writers—to give us a clear-eyed, inside view of these harrowing, at times tawdry events, to capitalize on the shock value, to engage us in voyeurism.
-But Vollmann’s close and relentless study is driven by a sweeping philosophical and historical agenda, as in trying to find a “simple and practical moral calculus” for violence, in the voluminous, 23-years-in-the-making Rising Up and Rising Down for instance.
-Or, writing a seven-volume “symbolic history” of North America in his Seven Dreams: A Book of North American Landscapes, which examines the repeated collisions between Native Americans and European colonizers.
-His most recent novel The Dying Grass is the latest installation in the series.
+It would be enough—as it has for many writers—to give us a clear-eyed inside view of these harrowing, at times tawdry events, to capitalize on the shock value, to engage us in voyeurism.
+But Vollmann’s close and relentless study is driven by a sweeping philosophical and historical agenda.
+He tries to locate a “simple and practical moral calculus” for violence in the voluminous, 23-years-in-the-making Rising Up and Rising Down.
+In his seven-volume “symbolic history” of North America, Seven Dreams: A Book of North American Landscapes, he examines the repeated collisions between Native Americans and European colonizers.
+His most recent novel, The Dying Grass, is the latest installation in the series.

 Born in Santa Monica, California in 1959, Vollmann attended Deep Springs College and Cornell University (summa cum laude), and did graduate work at the University of California at Berkeley.
 He lives in Sacramento, California.